alexpdp7/v2f/README.md

 Each master-detail view *must* have an `_as_string` column, which is used to create the default user-friendly representation of the row.

-### TODO: other columns
+### Other columns

-Other column names *must not* contain `__` in their names except in the special cases noted below.
-The `column_name__*` namespace is reserved for further expansion of the framework.

-Except as described below, columns will be shown plainly in the master-detail views.
+All other columns will be displayed and editable in the detail view.